PalisadoesFoundation/talawa/docs/feature_docs/adminfeatures.md

 3. **Invite specific members to the event:** This may eventually include sending external invitations to download the app.

 1. **Task calendar:** This may be useful for members involved in different events.
 Their tasks displayed on a calendar according to the due date for the task and its related events
-  1. Display colours to indicate nearing due date for taks
+  1. Display colours to indicate nearing due date for tasks
 2. **Review and Delete members&#39; personal events:** the admin may have need to delete members&#39; personal events under the organization.
 This will remove the event and all its tasks and send a notification to the co-ordinator that the event was deleted

 ### People and Roles